aeltyif/game/readme.md

 - Show proper messages for each action
 - Show loading before the data gets retrieved

+DB Level
+- Create indexes on Match Table, its not straight forward in the laravel migrate

 Code Level
 - Implement a better algorithms for the hero & villain ability method
 - Include CSRF into the creation form